tobegit3hub/seagull/docs/2014-10-20-seagull-dockerfile.md

 Let me tell you how we implement the Dockerfile of seagull.

 First of all, you need to know the development guide in readme.md.
+It introduces how to setup seagull development environment in local host.

 * Setup go path and try `echo $GOPATH`
 * `go get github.com/astaxie/beego`